-It is possible that a sub-solar-mass PBH and a neutron star (NS) form an EMRI system.
-NSs are compact objects that have a mass around $1-2M_\odot$ and a radius of approximately $10-12$ km.
-In addition to the dominant radio pulsars, there are other NS population such as rotating radio transients, magnetars, X-ray dim isolated NSs, central compact objects, and the more common X-ray NSs in binary systems accreting material from a low-mass or high-mass companion star \citep{Ascenzi:2024wws}.
-From the gaseous atmosphere with a thickness of $\sim 10$ cm in the outermost NS layer, to the ocean or envelope layer with a depth of $\sim 1-100$ m that is composed either of heavy elements (e.g., iron) or light elements in a Coulomb liquid state, to the solid crust layer with a thickness of $\sim 1$ km, and to the core with a radial size of around 10 km deeper inside the NS \citep{Ascenzi:2024wws}.
+It is possible for a sub-solar-mass PBH and a neutron star (NS) to form an EMRI system.
+NSs are compact objects with a mass of around 1--2$M_\odot$ and a radius of approximately 10--12 km.
+In addition to the dominant radio pulsars, there are other NS populations, including rotating radio transients, magnetars, X-ray dim isolated NSs, central compact objects, and the more common X-ray NSs in binary systems that accrete material from low-mass or high-mass companion stars \citep{Ascenzi:2024wws}.
+From the gaseous atmosphere with a thickness of $\sim 10$ cm in the outermost NS layer, to the ocean or envelope layer with a depth of $\sim$1--100 m composed of either heavy elements (e.g., iron) or light elements in a Coulomb liquid state, to the solid crust layer with a thickness of $\sim 1$ km, and finally, to the core with a radial size of around 10 km deeper inside the NS \citep{Ascenzi:2024wws}.
 In the outer crust, the atoms are fully ionized.
-At the neutron-drip density $\rho_\text{ND}\approx 4.3\times 10^{11}$ g/cm$^3$, neutrons start dripping out from the nuclei and the inner crust begins.
-As the density increases to about $0.5 n_0$, a state of pure nuclear matter appears and we reach the NS core, where the nuclear saturation density $n_0=0.16$ nucleons per fm$^{3}$, or a mass density $\rho_0\approx 2.8\times 10^{14}$ g/cm$^3$ \citep{Baym:2017whm}.
-In the core regions, quark matters may appear at high density regimes in NSs.
-The massive NSs with masses $\sim 2M_\odot$ such as PSR J1614-2230 \citep{Demorest:2010bx}, PSR J0740+6620 \citep{Fonseca:2021wxt} and PSR J0348+0432 \citep{Antoniadis:2013pzd} have the inferred core density $\gtrsim 3-4n_0$ at which a gradual onset of quark degrees of freedom and a transitional change from hadronic matter to quark matter are expected.
-Therefore, NSs provide a cosmic laboratory for realizing the phases of cold dense strongly interacting nuclear matter.
+At the neutron-drip density $\rho_\text{ND}\approx 4.3\times 10^{11}$ g cm$^{-3}$, neutrons begin to drip out from the nuclei, marking the start of the inner crust.
+As the density increases to about $0.5 n_0$, a state of pure nuclear matter emerges, leading us to the NS core, where the nuclear saturation density is $n_0=0.16$ nucleons per fm$^{3}$, or a mass density of $\rho_0\approx 2.8\times 10^{14}$ g cm$^{-3}$ \citep{Baym:2017whm}.
+In the core regions, quark matter may appear at high-density regimes in NSs.
+The massive NSs with masses $\sim 2M_\odot$, such as PSR J1614-2230 \citep{Demorest:2010bx}, PSR J0740+6620 \citep{Fonseca:2021wxt} and PSR J0348+0432 \citep{Antoniadis:2013pzd}, have the inferred core density $\gtrsim$3--4$n_0$, where a gradual onset of quark degrees of freedom and a transitional change from hadronic matter to quark matter are expected.
+Therefore, NSs serve as a cosmic laboratory for exploring the phases of cold dense strongly interacting nuclear matter.